YappingStudios/YappingAndroid/README.md

 Kahitij:
 Repeat***6.Logout on back button
-7.Show the most popular answer-3 lines quora click to expand.-Rohit-16 8.Action bar on top of splash and login, signup - Shibham-14 9.Navigation bar and logo clickable at the top left, navigation bar not supported. -Shubham-15 10.At signup we ask for name but we dont tell them this will be their username.-Shubham-16 11.Click on splash screen not required.-HOLD
+7.Show the most popular answer-3 lines quora click to expand.-Rohit-16
+8. Action bar on top of splash and login, signup - Shibham-14
+9. Navigation bar and logo clickable at the top left, navigation bar not supported. -Shubham-15
+10. At signup we ask for name but we dont tell them this will be their username.-Shubham-16
+11. Click on splash screen not required.-HOLD
-12.And set preferences, the preferences do not reflect in the menu after selection-Shubham-16
+12. And set preferences, the preferences do not reflect in the menu after selection-Shubham-16
 -------
 Repaet***13.Must know data presentation bad
 14. Put navigation bar in all scrrens and only button click in scroll tabs-Shubham-15